Aegopinella pura: Description

-The shell is colourless or weakly brown and weakly shiny.
-The microsculpture (only visible under a microscope, 35-40 x) is faint, spiral lines crossing irregular radial lines.
-There are 3.5-4 convex whorls, the last whorl increasing and not descending near aperture.
-The umbilicus is wide and slightly excentric.
+The shell is colorless or light brown with a faint shine.
+Its microsculpture, visible only under a microscope at 35-40x magnification, consists of faint spiral lines intersecting with irregular radial lines.
+The shell has 3.5 to 4 convex whorls, with the body whorl increasing in size but not descending near the aperture.
+The umbilicus is wide and slightly eccentric.